Kempower provides charging technology to the world’s first fast-charging plaza for trucks and heavy construction equipment

 “Heavy-duty transportation has long been the next frontier in the electrification revolution.
 We’ve been developing the technology to power electric trucks and construction equipment on a large scale for a while, so we’re delighted to be able to demonstrate its potential to the rest of the world through this world-leading project.”

 The hub, due to be completed in April 2023, will offer benefits beyond the Tiel – Waardenburg dyke reinforcement project.
 Its impressive charging capacity will enable local businesses and suppliers with similar charging needs to use the additional capacity.
-This will support the wider Rotterdam region’s electrification of its fleets and heavy equipment, a project currently prevented by a lack of charging infrastructure.
+This will support the wider Rotterdam region’s electrification of its fleets and heavy equipment, a project currently prevented by a lack of electric truck charging infrastructure.

 Images by WattHub